block-commons/block-commons/content/post/DCR-on-chain-2/index.md

 {{< figure src="flows-DscM.png" title="DCR flowing to/from the DscM cluster" >}}

+Big spikes on the in flow indicate that someone sent DCR to the cluster beyond that which it was mining.

 {{< figure src="outputs-distribution-DscM.png" title="Distribution of outputs for the DscM cluster" >}}

 {{< figure src="network/cluster-DscM-using-layout-fr-rows-2000.png" title="Network visualization for DscM cluster" >}}